obestwalter/mau-mau/docs/dev/tests.md

 `notify-send` is how I can send desktop notifications from the commandline in my os ([Linux](https://wiki.archlinux.org/index.php/Desktop_notifications)).
 There are lots of ways to do this on every os - even [Windows](https://github.com/nels-o/toaster) and [Mac](https://github.com/julienXX/terminal-notifier).

-## py.test (PyCharm)
+## pytest (PyCharm)

 ### Preparation

 The default testrunner in PyCharm is Unittest.
-You have to switch to py.test like so:
+You have to switch to pytest like so:
-* **Find Action: [default testrunner](https://www.jetbrains.com/help/pycharm/2016.1/testing-frameworks.html)**: set to py.test
+* **Find Action: [default testrunner](https://www.jetbrains.com/help/pycharm/2016.1/testing-frameworks.html)**: set to pytest
 * accept offer to install it in your project virtualenv or do it yourself with `pip install pytest`

 ### Running tests